-Semiconductor equipment customers continued to make strategic investments in new technology transitions during the first three months of fiscal 2020.
-Foundry and logic spending increased, compared to the same period in the prior year, led by customer investment in both advanced and mature foundry-logic nodes.
-Spending by memory customers, compared to the same period in the prior year, was lower as they delayed new capacity additions and lowered their fab utilization rates in response to excess industry supply and inventory levels.
-Overall semiconductor systems revenue increased in the first quarter of fiscal 2020 compared to the same period in the prior year.
-Applied saw modest growth in its services business driven by an increase in the installed base of equipment and continued growth in revenues from long-term service agreements compared to the same period in the prior year.
-Applied's display and adjacent markets revenue declined, compared to the same period in the prior year, due to continued weak demand for display manufacturing equipment for mobile products and TVs.
+Even with the unprecedented challenges faced during the pandemic, semiconductor equipment customers continued to make strategic investments in new technology transitions during the three and six months ended April 26, 2020.
+Foundry and logic spending increased in the three and six months ended April 26, 2020 compared to the same periods in the prior year led by customer investment in advanced foundry-logic nodes.
+Spending by memory customers increased in the three months ended April 26, 2020 and decreased in the six months ended April 26, 2020 compared to the same periods in the prior year, as they continue to adjust their new capacity additions and fab utilization rates in response to excess industry supply and inventory levels.
+Overall semiconductor systems revenue increased in the three and six months ended April 26, 2020 compared to the same periods in the prior year.
+Applied saw modest growth in its services business driven by an increase in the installed base of equipment and continued growth in revenues from long-term service agreements compared to the same periods in the prior year.
+Applied's display and adjacent markets revenue increased in the three months ended April 26, 2020 compared to the same periods in the prior year due to increased investment in display manufacturing equipment for mobile products, and declined in the six months ended April 26, 2020, compared to the same period in the prior year, due to continued weak demand for display manufacturing equipment for mobile products and TVs.